seeshuraj/Case-study4/README.md

-# 🧮 Case Study 4: Multigrid Solver for 2D Poisson Problem
+# Multigrid Solver for 2D Poisson Equation

-This project implements a Multigrid (MG) solver in Python to efficiently solve the 2D Poisson equation using a 5-point finite difference stencil.
-The solver is tested across varying grid sizes and both 2-level and multi-level configurations.
+This project implements a **Multigrid (MG) method** to solve the 2D Poisson equation using a recursive V-cycle with weighted Jacobi smoothing.
+The convergence behavior is visualized and benchmarked across different grid sizes.

 ---

-## 📌 Objective

-To evaluate the convergence performance and computational efficiency of a recursive V-cycle multigrid solver by:
-- Constructing Laplacian matrices using finite difference discretization.
-- Implementing smoothing, restriction, and prolongation operations.
-- Running benchmark comparisons across multiple grid sizes.
-- Saving convergence history and residuals for analysis.

----

-## ⚙️ Features
+## 🔧 Features

+- V-cycle multigrid implementation with adjustable levels
-- ✅ Weighted Jacobi smoother
+- Weighted Jacobi smoother
-- ✅ Full-weighting restriction
+- Full-weighting restriction and bilinear prolongation
-- ✅ Bilinear interpolation (prolongation)
-- ✅ Recursive V-cycle implementation
-- ✅ Convergence monitoring and residual norm plotting
+- Convergence plots and benchmark comparisons
-- ✅ Benchmarking with performance CSV output
+- CSV output of cycles, residuals, and timings
-- ✅ Auto-generated `mg_convergence.png` plot
+- Ready-to-run and extensible Python code

 ---